 Mean Output Length: The mean length of the output sequences (values are limited to a range of 30 to 2000).

 Output Length Variation: For uniform distributions this represents the range in which the output length may vary from the mean length.
-For normal distributions this represents the standard deviation from the average
+For normal distributions this represents the standard deviation from the average.

-Random Distribution Type: The read lengths follow random distributions
+Random Distribution Type: The read lengths follow random distributions.

-Normal Distribution: Normal distribution is absolutely continuous probability distribution.
+Normal Distribution: Normal distribution is an absolutely continuous probability distribution.

 Fig 1: Normal distribution